-It is with pleasure that I present to you the U.S. Merit Systems Protection Board's (MSPB) financial statements for fiscal year (FY) 2018.
-In presenting the Annual Financial Report (AFR) I am particularly pleased to report that under the leadership of Vice Chairman Mark A. Robbins, MSPB has earned an unmodified (clean) opinion on its FY 2018 consolidated financial statements.
+It is my privilege to join Tristan Leavitt, General Counsel and Acting Chief Executive and Administrative Officer, in presenting the U.S. Merit Systems Protection Board's (MSPB) financial statements for Fiscal Year (FY) 2019, which is an integral part of our Agency Financial Report (AFR).
+The AFR is our Agency's primary statement of accountability to the President of the United States, the United States Congress and the American people of our stewardship of taxpayer's dollars.

-The AFR is our Agency's primary statement of accountability to the President of the United States, the United States Congress and to the American people.
-In achieving this opinion, many important aspects to financial operations had to be met.
-This would not have occurred without the dedication of many individuals within our Agency.
-As a result of the work of many professionals within our organization, it is also rewarding to report that as in previous years that no material weaknesses were identified in the auditor's report on internal controls; nor were there any material instances of noncompliance with laws and regulations.
+For FY 2019, MSPB has attained an unmodified (clean) opinion on its consolidated financial statements.
+As in previous years, no material weaknesses were identified in the auditor's report on internal controls; nor were there any material instances of noncompliance with laws and regulations.
+To achieve this opinion, an agency requires a dedicated workforce, and effective financial systems and processes.

-Since 1992, MSPB has partnered with the Department of the Treasury, Bureau of the Fiscal Service (BFS) in Parkersburg, West Virginia to facilitate the Agency's compliance with all external reporting requirements.
-Through its financial operations, BFS has provided us with timely and complete reports allowing us to operate more efficiently and to identify and resolve potential concerns quickly.
-I sincerely thank all MSPB and BFS financial personnel for their dedication, diligence and excellent work throughout the fiscal year as we continue to act as good stewards of public funds.
+Since 1992, the Department of the Treasury, Bureau of the Fiscal Service (BFS) in Parkersburg, West Virginia, a shared-service partner of MSPB, has been contributing to the Agency's compliance strategy to meet all external reporting requirements.
+Through its financial operations, BFS has provided us with timely and wideranging reports, and has maintained effective security of our financial data.

-We take our financial accountability seriously and are committed to strengthening our financial performance.
-While we are proud of our accomplishment of receiving an unmodified opinion for this year, we are committed to continue our work on improving our financial management performance during the coming years while efficiently accomplishing the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.
+While we are proud of our accomplishment of receiving an unmodified opinion for FY 2019, MSPB continually strives to strengthen our internal controls and financial management performance to identify and mitigate potential financial, operational, and compliance risks quickly.
+The achievements illustrated in this report are a direct reflection of the efforts and meticulousness of agency employees and partners who collaborate to accomplish the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.